 Protecting native animals

-What can you do to protect local biodiversity?
+What can you do to support biodiversity?

-- Be a responsible pet owner.
+plants into neighboring bushland. - Be a responsible pet owner.
 Keeping cats and dogs out of bushland, microchipping, desexing and cleaning up pet poo all helps keep your pets and wildlife safe.

 - Refrain from dumping garden waste and illegal tree vandalism.

 - Become a citizen scientist.
-Programs like FrogID, iNaturalist or Birds in Backyards help enable you to learn about, monitor and conserve wildlife in your neighbourhood.
+Programs like FrogID, iNaturalist or Birds in Backyards enable you to learn about, monitor and conserve wildlife in your neighbourhood.

 What services does Council offer?